JarradBaker/CI_PP5_Apples/README.md

 ## Summary

-<a href="#">Apple Detector</a> is a dashboard application that allows a juicing company to detect whether the harvested fruit is an apple, or an orange, ready for production.
+<a href="https://apple-detector-74c5c198fe4b.herokuapp.com/">Apple Detector</a> is a dashboard application that allows a juicing company to detect whether the harvested fruit is an apple, or an orange, ready for production.
 The project was agreed to achieve the following objectives for the company:

 - gives the company visual insight into what differentiates apples from oranges.
 - allows the company to separate apples from oranges, ready for juicing and production.